Diem0n/Diem0n/README.md

 :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-:seedling: I’m currently learning React
+:seedling: I’m currently learning React Native

 :zap: In my free time, I solve problems on LeetCode and read tech articles.